farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 * Make a payment.
 * Get the status of a payment status.

 You must log in as a Party to make a payment or get the status of a payment.
-After logging in, you must make a payment before using GetPayment.
+After logging in, you must make a payment before using `GetPayment`.
 The payment will take 1.9 minutes, almost exactly.
 The only supported currency is EUR.

 To use the console to make a payment: